alextras/Cloud-computing/README.md

 **Step 6: View your data in Kibana**
 Point your browser to http://localhost:5601, replacing `localhost` with the name of the Kibana host

-## 4. Create the web app and interconnect it with the REST API of ELK

-## 5. Import data through Log shippers (beat systems) or dummy data from ELK

-## 6. Make queries and observe the results both in Kibana and in the app's UI